Cop27 guest list explained as Sunak U-turns on attending

-Who is attending Cop27?
-From Biden to King Charles, Putin to Sunak
+Who is and is not attending Cop27?
+From Biden and Sunak to Putin and King Charles

-Egypt’s ambassador says King Charles III still has an open invitation to attend the climate change summit

 Related: World Economic Forum reveals impact of climate change over next 100 years

-Cop27, the annual United Nations’ global climate summit, will take place in the Red Sea resort of Sharm El-Sheikh, Egypt over 10 days in November.
+Cop27, the latest instalment of the annual United Nations’ global climate summit, will take place in the Red Sea resort of Sharm El-Sheikh, Egypt over 10 days in November.

-Following last year’s Cop26 gathering in Glasgow, the conference from the 6th to the 18th will again see world leaders and their teams of negotiators come together to thrash out deals to safeguard the future of the planet.
+Following last year’s Cop26 gathering in Glasgow, the conference running from the 6th to the 18th of the month will again see world leaders and their teams of negotiators come together to thrash out deals to safeguard the future of our planet.

-Cop27 is open to all parties to the UN Framework Convention on Climate Change, the landmark treaty signed by many nations at the 1992 Earth Summit in Rio de Janeiro, Brazil.
+Cop27 is open to all parties to the UN Framework Convention on Climate Change (UNFCC), the landmark treaty signed by many nations at the 1992 Earth Summit in Rio de Janeiro, Brazil.

-That treaty was aimed at reining in “dangerous human interference with the climate system” - and later led to the emissions-cutting deals Kyoto Protocol and Paris Agreement.
+The UNFCC was aimed at reining in “dangerous human interference with the climate system” – and later led to the emissions-cutting deals the Kyoto Protocol and Paris Agreement.

 Observer organisations like environmental NGOs, think-tanks and faith-based groups, as well as members of the media and the general public, are also allowed to attend.

-Despite Cop27 coinciding with the US Midterms elections, President Joe Biden will reportedly join climate envoy John Kerry in Egypt.
-The White House has been reluctant to discuss travel plans in detail, and whether the US leader will sit down with Chinese Premier Xi Jinping is not yet known.
+Despite Cop27 coinciding with the US midterm elections, president Joe Biden will reportedly join climate envoy John Kerry in Egypt.
+The White House has been reluctant to discuss travel plans in detail and whether the US leader will sit down with Chinese Premier Xi Jinping is not yet known.

+World famous climate activist Greta Thunberg will not be there, however, which is perhaps not surprising given the disdain she has so vehemently expressed for the summit.

-Russian leader Vladimir Putin, a pariah due to the war in Ukraine, is not expected to show up although the Kremlin could still send delegates to the summit.
+Russian leader Vladimir Putin, a pariah due to the war in Ukraine, is likewise not expected to show up, although the Kremlin could still send delegates to the summit.

 As host nation, Egypt has called on countries otherwise hostile to one another to put their differences aside and “show leadership” for the greater good of the planet.